 Recipe Ingredients And Substitutions

-- Cherry Tomatoes – these are sweet and delicious and adds a very fresh taste to this dish.
-An alternative is using canned crushed tomatoes but if you enjoy fresh food then this is the one.
+- Cherry Tomatoes – these are sweet and delicious and add a very fresh taste to this dish.
+An alternative is using canned crushed tomatoes or plum tomatoes but if you enjoy fresh food then this is the one.

-- Tomato Paste – not every recipe uses tomato paste but it’s definitely a great addition.
+- Tomato Paste – (or tomato sauce), not every recipe uses tomato paste but it’s definitely a great addition.
 It adds a tangy flavor to the sauce and thickens it up nicely.
 Definitely takes this dish to another level.

 - Shallots – these add a mildly sweet flavor to the sauce however if you don’t have any shallots, white onions will work as well.